dmikey/swim-client-js/README.md

 #### lane.close()

-Unlinks all active links registered with the scope.
+Unlinks all downlinks registered with the scope.

 ### Downlink